Medicare Supplements (Medigap Plans)

-Medicare Supplement plans were created to supplement, or compliment, Medicare.
-Original Medicare covers 80% of your medical expenses.
+Medicare Supplements were created to supplement, or compliment, Original Medicare benefits.
+Original Medicare only covers 80% of your medical expenses.

 - Eligibility guidelines

 - Available Medicare Supplement Plans

 - Important facts

 Eligibility Guidelines for Medicare Supplements

 To be eligible for a Medicare Supplement Plan, you must be at least 65 years of age and enrolled in Medicare Part B. These plans are also available to those on Medicare due to a disability, but not in all states.